prateek2302/Hotel-Management-Application/README.md

 Installation Steps:

-1.Clone the repository:   git clone https://github.com/lgope/the-wild-oasis.git

-2.Install the required dependencies:  npm install
+1.Install the required dependencies:  npm install

-3.Start the development server:  npm run dev
+2.Start the development server:  npm run dev

-4.Access the application at:  http://localhost:5173 or Your Local URL
+3.Access the application at:  http://localhost:5173 or Your Local URL